-- 38. A person directly involved in the following functions or directly involved in the management thereof, may not hold an operating licence authorizing the operation of a public transport service or be engaged in the operation of such a service: - (a) Evaluating application; relating to, or issuing, operating licences; 35 - preparing operating licences strategies; - undertaking law enforcement relating to public transport; (c) - (d) processing applications for registration or provisional registration of associations, members thereof or non-members, or issuing registration certificates or distinguishing marks pursuant thereto;
+- 38. A person directly involved in the following functions or directly involved in the management thereof, may not hold an operating licence authorizing the operation of a public transport service or be engaged in the operation of such a service: - (a) Evaluating application; relating to, or issuing, operating licences; - (b) preparing operating licences strategies; - (c) undertaking law enforcement relating to public transport; - (d) processing applications for registration or provisional registration of associations, members thereof or non-members, or issuing registration certificates or distinguishing marks pursuant thereto; - (e) acting as an assessor contemplated in section 102.

-acting as an assessor contemplated in section 102.
+Operating licences for public transport services provided for in transport plans

-Operating licences for public transport services provided for in transport plans in the area of a planning authority, the board must by written notice inform the planning authority of the application with the request [o make recommendations with regard to the application, together with any representations, to the board within the period stated in the notice.
+- 39. (1) Before considering any application for- - (a) the granting, renewal, amendment or transfer of an operating licence authorising the operation of any public transport service other than a charter 45 service; or - (b) the conversion of a permit to an operating licence that involves a conversion from a radius-or area-based permit to a route-based operating licence, or to an operating licence for a larger vehicle, in the area of a planning authority, the board must by written notice inform the planning authority of the application with the request to make recommendations with regard to the application, together with any representations, to the board within the period stated in the notice.